 - Discovered a new protein that influences how fat is deposited in the liver and other organs to produce insulin resistance and metabolic syndrome.
 This data is currently being used to develop novel interventions for type 2 diabetes

 - Discovered how stem cells can be produced from adipose tissue cells and then converted to bone cells by growing them on a bone promoting scaffold.
-Development of this potential therapeutic for osteoporosis has implications for other chronic diseases such as cardiovascular disease and Parkinson’s disease
+Development of this potential therapy for osteoporosis has implications for other chronic diseases such as cardiovascular disease and Parkinson’s disease

 - Discovered that a person’s response to regular exercise is highly individualized and that several genes and DNA sequence differences determine how much one benefits from a physically active lifestyle

-- Developed with other academic medical centers the DASH diet which is rich in fruits and vegetables and then proved the diet is effective at lowering blood pressure as much as medications.
-In 2012, U.S. News and World Report selected DASH as the #1 overall diet in America.
+- Developed, with other academic medical centers, the DASH diet which is rich in fruits and vegetables and then proved the diet is effective at lowering blood pressure as much as medications.
+In 2012, U.S. News and World Report selected DASH as the #1 overall diet in America

 - Reported that measurements in 17 school systems showed Louisiana schoolchildren have among the highest rates of overweight and obesity in the United States

 - Demonstrated that changes in the school environment can improve physical activity and eating habits among elementary school children and reduce the risk for obesity